harshinipadala/harshinipadala/README.md

 # Hello there! 👋

-I'm Harshini Padala, a senior computer science major at the University of Michigan, passionate about software and full-stack development.
+I'm Harshini Padala, a computer science major at the University of Michigan, passionate about software and full-stack development.

 ## About Me